Silvan85/Nova_SDS011/README.md

 ## Getting Started

-This liblary cover all functions discribed in Laser Dust Sensor Control Protocol V1.3
+This library covers all functions described in Laser Dust Sensor Control Protocol V1.3

 How to use api is described in [NovaSDS011.h]
-File [NovaSDS011.ino] contains exaples
+File [NovaSDS011.ino] contains examples

 ### Prerequisites

-This liblary uses SoftwareSerial
+This library uses SoftwareSerial

 ### Installing

-Copy to you arduino liblaries directory.
+Copy to you arduino libraries directory.

 On OSX, the default location for non-included sketches would be:
 /Users/<username>/Documents/Arduino/libraries/